e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **thread-budget tightness** ([§12.2][s12-2]) — once per `run!`, against the frozen [roster](#g-roster);
-- **device join timeout** ([§12.4][s12-4]) — a device task exceeding the shutdown join timeout, abandoned by name rather than hanging `run!`;
+- **device join timeout** ([§12.4][s12-4]) — a device task exceeding the shutdown join timeout, abandoned by name rather than hanging `run!`; it arises after the terminal snapshot, so it is emitted through the logging backend, never carried into a status ([D-201][d-201]);
 - **device crash** ([§12.4][s12-4], [§13.4][s13-4]) — a device task's failure caught by the
   framework wrapper, the sim continuing with the device absent;
 - **unbounded run** ([Appendix B][sB]) — no finite `t_end`, no `stop_on` faces,